 In accordance with Treasurer's Instruction 22 Tax Equivalent Payments, the Trust is required to pay to the SA Government an income tax equivalent.
-The income tax liability is based on the State Taxation Equivalent Regime (TER) which applies the accounting profit method which requires that the corporate income tax rate (presently 30%) be applied to the surplus from ordinary activities.
-An income tax equivalent of \$488,164 is payable for the reporting period.
+The income tax liability has been determined in accordance with the accounting profit method by multiplying the corporate income tax rate (presently 30%) by the profit before income tax equivalents.
+An income tax equivalent of \$734,105 (2019-20 \$488,164) is payable for the reporting period.